trynthink/scout/docs/tutorials.rst

 Interpretation of the results figures is facilitated with relevant comparisons of pairs of lines.

-* Uncompeted Baseline vs. Competed Baseline -- For heating and cooling ECMs, effects of supply-side ECMs on a demand-side ECM and vice versa. [#]_
+* Uncompeted Baseline vs. Competed Baseline -- Represents the direct or indirect [#]_ effects of ECM competition on the total baseline market and associated energy, carbon, or cost that can be affected by each ECM.
 * Uncompeted Baseline vs. Uncompeted "Efficient" -- The potential for energy savings, cost savings, and avoided |CO2| emissions from the ECM in the absence of alternative technologies that provide the same services.
 * Competed Baseline vs. Competed "Efficient" -- The potential for energy savings, cost savings, and avoided |CO2| emissions from the ECM when other ECMs could provide equivalent service but with different energy/|CO2|/cost tradeoffs.